Updated September 4th, 2018.

 This piece of paradise in the Gulf of Thailand only has one beach, which is quite small, and the mountainous terrain makes this an interesting island to explore.

-Unlike nearby islands, Koh Si Chang is not a party destination and doesn’t even have any bars in town.
-With little tourist infrastructure to attract people the island stays relatively quiet, especially on weekdays.
-Despite the laid back atmosphere, there is plenty to do to keep visitors busy.
+Unlike nearby islands, Koh Si Chang is not a party destination and doesn’t even have any bars in town!
+With little tourist infrastructure to attract people, the island stays relatively quiet, especially on weekdays.
+However, despite the laid-back atmosphere, there is plenty to do to keep visitors busy.

-However, at the moment, instead of trying to sell you a cheap souvenir or a snack, locals typically just go about their day and don’t bother travelers.
+However, at the moment, instead of trying to sell you a cheap souvenir or a snack, locals typically just go about their day and don’t bother travellers.
 However, don’t think that people here are rude!
 When you stop to talk to people, you’ll receive nothing but smiles and gracious hospitality.
 This is the way Thailand is meant to be!

 Things to do in Koh Si Chang

 As with any Thai island, the main draw on Koh Si Chang is the beach!
 Haad Tham Phang is the only real beach on the island, and though it’s very small it has everything that you need.

 Despite its small size, the beach doesn’t feel crowded because there are so few people.
 The crystal clear water is a stunning blue/green, and at low tide, you can walk out far from shore in water that’s shallow enough to stand.

 There is a kayak rental kiosk on the beach, and a small shop operated by the Tam Pang Beach Resort that sells beer.

 Motorbikes are the primary form of transportation on the island and are a practical necessity if you want to bounce back and forth between town and the beach.

 The mountainous topography of the island makes for some amazing riding, though even a beginner motorbike rider could handle most of the roads.